 Little David

-Little David was the nickname of an American 36-inch (910 mm) caliber mortar designed to breach the Siegfried Line and then used for test-firing aerial bombs during World War II.
-With the same calibre as the British Mallet's Mortar, constructed in May 1857, it is one of the largest-calibre guns ever built, having a larger calibre than both of Germany's Schwerer Gustav and Dora which were 31.5-inch (800 mm) railway guns.
+Little David was the nickname of an American 36-inch (910 mm) caliber mortar designed and tested between 1944 and 1945 to breach the Siegfried Line.
+It was also used for test-firing aerial bombs during the final years of World War II.
+With the same calibre as the British Mallet's Mortar which was constructed in May 1857, it is one of the largest-calibre guns ever built, having a larger calibre than both of Germany's Schwerer Gustav and Dora which were 31.5-inch (800 mm) railway guns.

 Lost Thoughts: Mind Overload - 2013-02-05T00:00:00.000000Z